 “For people caught up in conflict or some other emergency, the language gap means the difference between making informed decisions for themselves and not knowing what to do or why to do it…Meaningful two-way communication fills a vital function in any emergency response, as pivotal as providing food, water or health services.
 To keep themselves and their families safe, people need critical information in a language they understand, such as how to best wash their hands or bury their loved ones.
 To be effective and accountable, responders need to be able to understand the needs and concerns of affected people.”6

-In order to convey information in a way that people understand, we not only need to gather extensive language data, but also must break the stigma surrounding illiteracy.
-According to the data gathered on literacy rates by TWB, “in most countries, male literacy rates exceed female literacy rates.”6 People who have not had the opportunity to learn how to read and write are not just a statistic; they are human beings who have stories to tell and who deserve our support.
+In order to convey information in a way that people understand, we not only need to gather extensive language data but also must break the stigma surrounding illiteracy.
+According to TWB’s data gathered on literacy rates, “in most countries, male literacy rates exceed female literacy rates.”6 People who have not had the opportunity to learn how to read and write are not just a statistic; they are human beings with stories to tell and deserve our support.
 A colleague of mine, Alix Underwood, who served as a Peace Corps: Panamá volunteer in the indigenous community of Bajo Mosquito in the Comarca Ngäbe-Buglé, described illiteracy like this:

 “Illiteracy looks like a child who attends school three days a week, when his teacher shows up, but who’s walked too far and received too little nourishment to focus on scratches on a page.
 It looks like a middle-aged woman who blushes when asked to write her name on attendance sheets, because she dropped out of school when she had a baby at age twelve and hasn’t read since.”7